fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 does not cover the rest of the packet; it ends at the end of the single Interface Identification Object, and what follows is simply optional data.
-The behavior when it contains a different Extension Object is not defined by this memo but may be defined in the future.
+The behavior when it contains a different Extension Object is not defined by this memo. {{I-D.ietf-6man-icmpv6-reflection}} is an example of a document which defines a different Extension Object and the corresponding behavior.

 If the L-bit is set, the Interface Identification Object can identify the probed interface by name, index, or address.
 If the L-bit is clear,